dannyfritz/awesome-ray-tracing/GLOSSARY.md

   <dt><a href="https://en.wikipedia.org/wiki/Lambertian_reflectance">Lambertian</a></dt>
   <dd>A diffuse matte material</dd>
   <dt>Offline</dt>
   <dd>A rendering method that is not intended for interaction.
-For example, rendering a frame can take minutes.</dd>
+Render times are less important and can take seconds, minutes, hours, or more.
+Usually very high quality rendering is the goal.</dd>
   <dt>Realtime</dt>
-  <dd>Rendering a scene with interaction in mind.
-For example, endlessly rendering a frame every 16ms.</dd>
+  <dd>A rendering method that is intended for interaction.
+Usually requires render times in the milliseconds.</dd>
   <dt><a href="https://en.wikipedia.org/wiki/Path_tracing">Path Tracing</a></dt>
   <dd>A method of rendering that is faithful to global illumination.
   <dt>PBR</dt>